A Benchmark Study on Calibration: Experiments and Discussion

 \textbf{Experimental Setup.}~ We provide a Kendall ranking correlation matrix between 7 calibration metrics of different types within the CIFAR-10 and ImageNet datasets on TSS to demonstrate ranking correlations between these metrics.

 \textbf{Discussion:}~Despite the availability of numerous calibration metrics, a theoretical gap exists between bin-based, kernel-based, and statistics-based metrics.
 Our evaluation reveals the correlation between metrics, as illustrated in Figure~\ref{fig:metric_correlation}, \textbf{a consistent trend in the ranking of most calibration performance regardless of metric type}.
+Although multiple works~\citep{nixon2019measuring, kumar2019verified, roelofs2022mitigating, gupta2020calibration} point out the demerits of ECE, the ECE shows consistent results with most other metrics.
 Our analysis of the correlation coefficients of NLL and Brier score showed consistency across various metrics.
 We extended our correlation analysis to all models in SSS and observed similar trends.
 It is worth noting that the classwise-based calibration error metrics, such as cwCE and $\text{cwCE}_{em}$, exhibited a lower correlation with other metrics, where $\text{cwCE}_{em}$ is even negatively correlated with other widely accepted metrics on ImageNet.
 This indicates that \textbf{$\text{cwCE}_{em}$ may not be a reliable metric for calibration measurement.} We postulate that this discrepancy could stem from inherent limitations associated with equal-mass binning.
 Specifically, equal-mass binning might yield a bin that covers a broad range of high uncertainty.
 This could prioritize smaller quantization errors for low-ranked logits over focusing on high-ranked logits, which could subsequently undermine calibration performance.
 We observed that this degradation caused by equal-mass binning tends to diminish when datasets have fewer classes.
 For instance, in the case of CIFAR-10, the higher class prior appears to mitigate the negative effects of equal-mass binning.
+We draw the similar conclusion among Transformer architectures as shown in Appendix~\ref{sec:Experiments on Transformers}.